tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 Although the template-based specialization mechanisms described here are general, we also include specific mechanism for certificate-based exchanges because those are where the most complexity and size reduction can be obtained.
-Most exchanges in TLS 1.3 are highly optimized and do not require compression to be used.
+Most of the other exchanges in TLS 1.3 are highly optimized and do not require compression to be used.

 The compression profile defining the use of algorithms, algorithm parameters, and